Credit Card Management

 - Limit your number of cards.
 The more credit cards you have, the more likely you are to charge too much.
 Having a lot of cards in your name can also hurt your credit.

 - Be careful with store cards.
-Store cards good only at a specific shop often have high interest rates and less-desirable terms.
+Store cards are valid only at a specific stores, they often have high interest rates and less-desirable terms.
 Saving 10% on today's purchase seems great, but there's a reason they're making the offer.
 They're hoping to make more money on you later through interest on your balance.

 - Pay attention to the balance.
 Always know how much you've charged on your card and never charge more than you can pay off.